TijmenUU/ZeverSolarDataCollector/README.md

 This program has no external dependencies.

-## Date Correction on Windows
-Make it using `make win_decimalfixer`.
-Use the Windows task scheduler if you want to run it at an interval.

-This program has no external dependencies.

 # Branches
+- `master` branch is your goto branch for stable builds.
+- `development` branch may contain unstable builds and/or broken code.

+- `windows-compatible-stale` contains an older version of the project which was still build and tested for Windows systems.
+The master and development branch are explicitly NOT compatible with Windows.
-The `website-version-stale` contains a folder `www/` in the project root which contains a small website that can display the collected logs.
+- `website-version-stale` contains a folder `www/` in the project root which contains a small website that can display the collected logs.
 It is no longer supported but may serve as an inspiration if you feel like creating a frontend for the data collection.

-`development` branch may contain unstable builds and/or broken code.
-`master` branch is your goto branch for stable builds.
+This branch is also still Windows compatible.